locationtech/geomesa/docs/user/datastores/query_planning.rst

 Cardinality hints may be used to influence the query planner when considering attribute indices.
 If an attribute is marked as having a high cardinality, the attribute index will be prioritized.
 Conversely, if an attribute is marked with low cardinality, the attribute index will be de-prioritized.
+For details on setting cardinality, see :ref:`cardinality_config`.

 .. _explain_query: